Tag Archives: politics

 Mineola, NY, USA.
 January 1, 2018.
 L-R, LIUBA GRECHEN SHIRLEY, Congressional candidate for District 2 on Long Island, and SUE MOLLER, 2017 candidate for Hempstead Town Council District 6, pose for photo outside Theodore Roosevelt Executive & Legislative Building, after swearing-In of LAURA CURRAN as Nassau County Executive. (© 2018 Ann Parry/Ann-Parry.com)

 Mineola, NY, USA.
 January 1, 2018.
-L-R, LIUBA GRECHEN SHIRLEY, Congressional candidate for District 2 on Long Island, and SUE MOLLER, 2017 candidate for Hempstead Town Council District 6, pose for photo outside Theodore Roosevelt Executive & Legislative Building, after swearing-in of LAURA CURRAN as Nassau County Executive. (© 2018 Ann Parry/AnnParry.com)
+L-R, LIUBA GRECHEN SHIRLEY, Congressional candidate for District 2 on Long Island, and SUE MOLLER, 2017 candidate for Hempstead Town Council District 6, pose for photo outside Theodore Roosevelt Executive & Legislative Building, after swearing-in of Laura Curran as Nassau County Executive. (© 2018 Ann Parry/AnnParry.com)

 Mineola, NY, USA.
 Jan.
 1, 2018.
 L-R, Nassau County Legislators DEBRA MULE, 55, (Freeport - 5th Dist. - Democrat) and JOSHUA LAFAZAN, 23, (Syosset - 18th Dist. - Ind.) are in Theodore Roosevelt Executive & Legislative Building after attending the outdoor swearing-In of Laura Curran as Nassau County Executive.
 Lafazan is the county's youngest ever legislator.
 Mule has Curran's former Legislative seat. (© 2018 Ann Parry/Ann-Parry.com)